ATLAS.ti Beginner and Intermediate Short Courses

 Douglas Fernald, MA, Senior Instructor, Department of Family Medicine,

 UC Denver – Anschutz Medical Campus Phone 303.724.9705

 The Beginner Short Course is a 1-day introductory course for users with no ATLAS.ti experience or users with limited experience who seek a foundational understanding of the software’s 1) capabilities, 2) interface, 3) features, 4) basic techniques to use the software for analyzing qualitative data.
 This course is at no cost to participants.

-The Intermediate Short Course is a 1 day course extending the understanding of the software 1) capabilities, 2) features, 3) more advanced techniques for analysis, and 4) strategies for working with codes efficiently.
-The course is designed to help individuals with specific analytical questions about their own current projects and analysis.
+The Intermediate Short Course is a one-day course for users with previous ATLAS.ti experience who seek to extend their understanding of the software’s 1) capabilities, 2) features, 3) more advanced techniques for analysis, and 4) strategies for working with their own data.
 This course is at no cost to participants.

 This is not a methods course on qualitative data analysis.